 It’s tempting to log into public Wi-Fi when shopping for holiday presents at malls and stores.
 Be careful, though: Public Wi-Fi is notoriously unsecure.
 It’s easy for hackers to spy on your online activity, possibly nabbing passwords and log-in information while doing so, when you are using public Wi-Fi.

 Never log onto your online bank accounts or credit card portals through public Wi-Fi.
-If you must use public Wi-Fi, be sure to turn on your VPN included in your Norton 360 subscription.
-Or use it for more innocuous activity, such as checking the weather, reading the news, or scanning the reviews of local restaurants.
+If you must use public Wi-Fi, use it for more innocuous activity, such as checking the weather, reading the news, or scanning the reviews of local restaurants.

 Make sure your security software is updated

-It’s smart to protect your devices with the latest security software, as a Norton 360 subscriber you can add multiple devices to your subscription.
-But also make sure, too, not to ignore the suggested updates of these antivirus tools.
+It’s smart to protect your devices with the latest security software.
+But make sure, too, not to ignore the suggested updates of these antivirus tools.
 You can adjust your settings to allow updates to occur automatically.